Laila Edwards

-Laila Edwards (born January 25, 2004) is an American college ice hockey player for the University of Wisconsin and a member of the United States women's national ice hockey team.
+Laila Edwards (born January 25, 2004) is an American professional ice hockey player who is a defender for PWHL San Jose of the Professional Women's Hockey League (PWHL) and a member of the United States women's national ice hockey team.
+She has won two World Championship medals, including gold at the 2025 World Championship and silver at the 2024 World Championship, where she was named Tournament MVP at age 20, becoming the youngest player to receive the honor.